How Common is it for Truck Drivers to Drink and Drive?

 If you or a loved one suffered injuries in a truck accident caused by an intoxicated truck driver, contact our St. Louis truck accident lawyers for guidance on your legal options.

 Alcohol impairment is not the most common cause of commercial truck crashes.
-In 2019, only 2% of drivers operating large trucks were impaired by alcohol at the time of their accidents.

 The low percentages of drunk driving among truck drivers could result from strict federal trucking laws.
 Since truck drivers usually operate their vehicles on interstate highways and roadways, they are under Federal Motor Carrier Safety Administration (FMCSA) regulations.